phSarr/phSarr.github.io/_posts/2024-05-02-Xenomorph_V1.md

     }
 ```

 If the running app is set to have an overlay injection, it'll initiate it.
-Webview is used to view the fake app interface to the user and reports stolen data back to the C2.
+Webview is used to view the fake app interface to the user and report stolen data back to the C2.

 The overlay data is downloaded and decrypted with the hardcoded key.